mongodb/specifications/source/uuid.rst

 Explicit encoding
 -----------------

-Create a BsonBinary instance with the given UUID Assert that the BsonBinary instance's subtype is equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+1. Create a BsonBinary instance with the given UUID

+   a.
+Assert that the BsonBinary instance's subtype is equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Create a BsonBinary instance with the given UUID and UuidRepresentation equal to STANDARD Assert that the BsonBinary instance's subtype is equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+2. Create a BsonBinary instance with the given UUID and UuidRepresentation equal to STANDARD

+   a.
+Assert that the BsonBinary instance's subtype is equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Create a BsonBinary instance with the given UUID and UuidRepresentation equal to JAVA_LEGACY Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"
+3. Create a BsonBinary instance with the given UUID and UuidRepresentation equal to JAVA_LEGACY

+   a.
+Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"

-Create a BsonBinary instance with the given UUID and UuidRepresentation equal to CSHARP_LEGACY Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"
+4. Create a BsonBinary instance with the given UUID and UuidRepresentation equal to CSHARP_LEGACY

+   a.
+Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"

-Create a BsonBinary instance with the given UUID and UuidRepresentation equal to PYTHON_LEGACY Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+5. Create a BsonBinary instance with the given UUID and UuidRepresentation equal to PYTHON_LEGACY

+   a.
+Assert that the BsonBinary instance's subtype is equal to 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Create a BsonBinary instance with the given UUID and UuidRepresentation equal to UNSPECIFIED Assert that an error is raised
+6. Create a BsonBinary instance with the given UUID and UuidRepresentation equal to UNSPECIFIED

+   a.
+Assert that an error is raised

 Explicit Decoding
 -----------------

-Create a BsonBinary instance with subtype equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+1. Create a BsonBinary instance with subtype equal to 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Assert that a call to BsonBinary.asUuid() returns the given UUID Assert that a call to BsonBinary.asUuid(STANDARD) returns the given UUID Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error Assert that a call to BsonBinary.asUuid(JAVA_LEGACY) raises an error Assert that a call to BsonBinary.asUuid(CSHARP_LEGACY) raises an error Assert that a call to BsonBinary.asUuid(PYTHON_LEGACY) raises an error
+   a.
+Assert that a call to BsonBinary.asUuid() returns the given UUID
+   b.
+Assert that a call to BsonBinary.asUuid(STANDARD) returns the given UUID
+   c.
+Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error
+   d.
+Assert that a call to BsonBinary.asUuid(JAVA_LEGACY) raises an error
+   e.
+Assert that a call to BsonBinary.asUuid(CSHARP_LEGACY) raises an error
+   f.
+Assert that a call to BsonBinary.asUuid(PYTHON_LEGACY) raises an error

-Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"
+2. Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"

-Assert that a call to BsonBinary.asUuid() raises an error Assert that a call to BsonBinary.asUuid(STANDARD) raised an error Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error Assert that a call to BsonBinary.asUuid(JAVA_LEGACY) returns the given UUID
+   a.
+Assert that a call to BsonBinary.asUuid() raises an error
+   b.
+Assert that a call to BsonBinary.asUuid(STANDARD) raised an error
+   c.
+Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error
+   d.
+Assert that a call to BsonBinary.asUuid(JAVA_LEGACY) returns the given UUID

-Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"
+3. Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"

-Assert that a call to BsonBinary.asUuid() raises an error Assert that a call to BsonBinary.asUuid(STANDARD) raised an error Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error Assert that a call to BsonBinary.asUuid(CSHARP_LEGACY) returns the given UUID
+   a.
+Assert that a call to BsonBinary.asUuid() raises an error
+   b.
+Assert that a call to BsonBinary.asUuid(STANDARD) raised an error
+   c.
+Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error
+   d.
+Assert that a call to BsonBinary.asUuid(CSHARP_LEGACY) returns the given UUID

-Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+4. Create a BsonBinary instance with subtype equal to 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Assert that a call to BsonBinary.asUuid() raises an error Assert that a call to BsonBinary.asUuid(STANDARD) raised an error Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error Assert that a call to BsonBinary.asUuid(PYTHON_LEGACY) returns the given UUID
+   a.
+Assert that a call to BsonBinary.asUuid() raises an error
+   b.
+Assert that a call to BsonBinary.asUuid(STANDARD) raised an error
+   c.
+Assert that a call to BsonBinary.asUuid(UNSPECIFIED) raises an error
+   d.
+Assert that a call to BsonBinary.asUuid(PYTHON_LEGACY) returns the given UUID

 Implicit encoding
 -----------------

-Set the uuidRepresentation of the client to "javaLegacy" Insert a document with an "_id" key set to the given native UUID value Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"
+1. Set the uuidRepresentation of the client to "javaLegacy".
+Insert a document with an "_id" key set to the given native UUID value.

+   a.
+Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "7766554433221100FFEEDDCCBBAA9988"

-Set the uuidRepresentation of the client to "charpLegacy" Insert a document with an "_id" key set to the given native UUID value Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"
+2. Set the uuidRepresentation of the client to "charpLegacy".
+Insert a document with an "_id" key set to the given native UUID value.

+   a.
+Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "33221100554477668899AABBCCDDEEFF"

-Set the uuidRepresentation of the client to "pythonLegacy" Insert a document with an "_id" key set to the given native UUID value Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+3. Set the uuidRepresentation of the client to "pythonLegacy".
+Insert a document with an "_id" key set to the given native UUID value.

+   a.
+Assert that the actual value inserted is a BSON binary with subtype 3 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Set the uuidRepresentation of the client to "standard" Insert a document with an "_id" key set to the given native UUID value Assert that the actual value inserted is a BSON binary with subtype 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"
+4. Set the uuidRepresentation of the client to "standard".
+Insert a document with an "_id" key set to the given native UUID value.

+   a.
+Assert that the actual value inserted is a BSON binary with subtype 4 and data equal to the hex-encoded string "00112233445566778899AABBCCDDEEFF"

-Set the uuidRepresentation of the client to "unspecified" Insert a document with an "_id" key set to the given native UUID value Assert that a BSON serialization exception is thrown
+5. Set the uuidRepresentation of the client to "unspecified".
+Insert a document with an "_id" key set to the given native UUID value.

+   a.
+Assert that a BSON serialization exception is thrown

 Implicit Decoding
 -----------------

-Set the uuidRepresentation of the client to "javaLegacy" Insert a document containing two fields.
+1. Set the uuidRepresentation of the client to "javaLegacy".
+Insert a document containing two fields.
 The "standard" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the STANDARD UuidRepresentation.
-The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the JAVA_LEGACY UuidRepresentation
+The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the JAVA_LEGACY UuidRepresentation.
+Find the document.

-Find the document
+   a.
 Assert that the value of the "standard" field is of type BsonBinary and is equal to the inserted value.
-Assert that the value of the "legacy" field is of the native UUID type and is equal to the given UUID Repeat this test with the uuidRepresentation of the client set to "csharpLegacy" and "pythonLegacy".
+   b.
+Assert that the value of the "legacy" field is of the native UUID type and is equal to the given UUID

+Repeat this test with the uuidRepresentation of the client set to "csharpLegacy" and "pythonLegacy".

-Set the uuidRepresentation of the client to "standard" Insert a document containing two fields.
+2. Set the uuidRepresentation of the client to "standard".
+Insert a document containing two fields.
 The "standard" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the STANDARD UuidRepresentation.
-The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the PYTHON_LEGACY UuidRepresentation
+The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the PYTHON_LEGACY UuidRepresentation.
+Find the document.

-Find the document
-Assert that the value of the "standard" field is of the native UUID type and is equal to the given UUID Assert that the value of the "legacy" field is of type BsonBinary and is equal to the inserted value.
+   a.
+Assert that the value of the "standard" field is of the native UUID type and is equal to the given UUID
+   b.
+Assert that the value of the "legacy" field is of type BsonBinary and is equal to the inserted value.

-Set the uuidRepresentation of the client to "unspecified" Insert a document containing two fields.
+3. Set the uuidRepresentation of the client to "unspecified".
+Insert a document containing two fields.
 The "standard" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the STANDARD UuidRepresentation.
-The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the PYTHON_LEGACY UuidRepresentation
+The "legacy" field should contain a BSON Binary created by creating a BsonBinary instance with the given UUID and the PYTHON_LEGACY UuidRepresentation.
+Find the document.

-Find the document
-Assert that the value of the "standard" field is of type BsonBinary and is equal to the inserted value Assert that the value of the "legacy" field is of type BsonBinary and is equal to the inserted value.
+   a.
+Assert that the value of the "standard" field is of type BsonBinary and is equal to the inserted value
+   b.
+Assert that the value of the "legacy" field is of type BsonBinary and is equal to the inserted value.

 Repeat this test with the uuidRepresentation of the client set to "csharpLegacy" and "pythonLegacy".

 Note: the assertions will be different in the release prior to the major release, to avoid breaking changes.
 Adjust accordingly!